FAQ`s

 How wet do cloth nappies get?

 After a few wees the nappy/boosters will be visibly wet but not so wet that it needs to be changed.
 A cloth nappy can hold enough wees for a two to three hour period before being changed.
 Most of the nappy will be saturated.
-The layers will be soaked through.
+All the layers will be soaked through.
 As long as there is no leaking (wet clothes) the nappy is doing it`s job.
 Cloth nappies are designed to absorb and hold liquid.
-Disposable nappies contain a chemical gel that prevents the wetness.
-90% of the nappy shell is wet and both inserts are usually 90% visibly wet.
+80 - 90% of the nappy shell is wet and both inserts are usually 80- 90% visibly wet.
 No dry patches indicate a nappy that needs another booster or it’s been on too long.
 Around 3/4 weeks old babies start to wee more.
-Boosting is needed.
+This when you start to add boosters day and night.

 Can I use cloth before the cord falls off?